 d Tracy 26 HR 1100000

 The first statement, data.loc[:, [‘name’, ‘Sale’]] returns all the rows of name and sale column.
-Within the last statement, data.loc[1:3, [‘name’, ‘Profession’, ‘Salary’]] returns rows from index value 1 to 3 for the columns of name, profession and Salary.
+Within the last statement, data.loc[1:3, [‘name’, ‘Profession’, ‘Salary’]] returns rows from index values 1 to 3 for the columns of name, profession and Salary.

-import pandas as pd table = {'name': ['Kane', 'John', 'Suresh', 'Tracy', 'Steve'], 'Age': [35, 25, 32, 30, 29], 'Profession': ['Manager', 'Developer', 'Analyst', 'Admin', 'HR'], 'Sale':[422.19, 22.55, 119.470, 200.190, 44.55], 'Salary':[12000, 10000, 14000, 11000, 14000] } data = pd.DataFrame(table) #print(data) print('\n---Select name, Sale column ---') print(data.loc[:, ['name', 'Sale']]) print('\n---Select name, Profession, Salary ---') print(data.loc[:, ['name', 'Profession', 'Salary']]) print('\n---Select rows from 1 to 2 ---') print(data.loc[1:3, ['name', 'Profession', 'Salary']])
+table = {'name': ['Kane', 'John', 'Suresh', 'Tracy', 'Steve'], 'Age': [35, 25, 32, 30, 29], 'Profession': ['Manager', 'Developer', 'Analyst', 'Admin', 'HR'], 'Sale':[422.19, 22.55, 119.470, 200.190, 44.55], 'Salary':[12000, 10000, 14000, 11000, 14000] } data = pd.DataFrame(table) #print(data) print('\n---Select name, Sale column ---') print(data.loc[:, ['name', 'Sale']]) print('\n---Select name, Profession, Salary ---') print(data.loc[:, ['name', 'Profession', 'Salary']]) print('\n---Select rows from 1 to 2 ---') print(data.loc[1:3, ['name', 'Profession', 'Salary']])

 ---Select name, Sale column ---